 - Watermark in free version

-If you are looking for the best screen recorder for PC then you are better off with the native one that comes pre-installed on Windows 10.
-To record games on Windows 10, Microsoft has brought screen recording feature as part of the Xbox Game Bar.
+If you are looking for a free screen recorder for PC then you are better off with the native one that comes pre-installed on Windows 10.
+To record games on Windows 10, Microsoft has brought the screen recording feature as part of the Xbox Game Bar.

 The best part is that this feature has been extended to all apps and it’s no longer just limited to games.
 It basically means that now you can record any app or window on Windows 10 without any external software.
 The built-screen recorder on Windows 10 has support for audio recording, high bitrate, resolution, and more.